jesseditson/facebook-access-code-generator/README.md

 5. Visit your.app.url in a browser

+####Running on Heroku:

+Heroku doesn't like the runtime.json setup of config, so we'll need to save it to an environment variable.

+First, create a file called `heroku.json` in the config folder with the info you'd like to run on heroku.
+Most likely this will be the same as your `package.json`.

+Then, to update the config, run:

+        node ./configLoader.js save heroku

+To make things easier, you probably want to add a git post-commit hook to do this for you when you commit:

+Here's what that would look like:

+        #!/bin/bash

+        if [ $GIT_DIR ]
+          then
+          cd $GIT_DIR/..
+        fi

+        node ./configLoader.js save heroku

 ####Bonus:

 - If you're behind a proxy, you can add a `port` key to your runtime.json to set the port it'll run on.